Mikael Agren patched the original ROMs to add a high-score table. Check out his project blog and demo movie.

 The code uses a common routine to handle all three shots.
 Each shot task copies its data structure to a common area, calls the handler, and then copies the changed data back to its personal area.

 The common handler is responsible for moving each shot.
-The normal delta Y for the shots is a constant 1 pixel down per step (60 pixels per second).
-But when there are 8 or fewer aliens on the screen the delta changes up to 4 pixels per step to make the game more difficult.
+The normal delta Y for the shots is a constant 4 pixels down per step.
+A shot makes a step every 3 frames.
+(4*60/3 = 80 pixels per second).
+But when there are 8 or fewer aliens on the screen the delta changes up to 5 pixels per step (5*60/3 = 100 pixels per second).

 The common handler also initiates the alien shots.
 Each shot has a move-counter that starts when the shot is dropped and counts up with each step as it falls.
 The game keeps a constant reload rate that determines how fast the aliens can fire.
 The game takes the smallest count of the other two shots and compares it to the reload rate.
 If it is too soon since the last shot then no shot is fired.